Call of Duty: Warzone (2022 video game): Overview

-At launch, AI combatants were a prominent feature in Warzone (2022), as they defended various strongholds and black sites throughout the main map, in both Battle Royale and DMZ.
+At launch, AI combatants were a prominent feature in Warzone, as they defended various strongholds and black sites throughout the main map, in both Battle Royale and DMZ.
 Players were able to engage in combat with the AI-controlled enemies in order to seize the strongholds and gain access to the loot items within.
 Following numerous balancing updates and changes, AI combatants were completely removed from Battle Royale modes in Modern Warfare II Season 4.

-In Modern Warfare II Season 2, Warzone (2022) featured the return of Resurgence, a game mode in which player combatants can respawn and rejoin matches after being killed, provided that at least one member in their squad remains alive following a short cooldown period.
+In Modern Warfare II Season 2, Warzone featured the return of Resurgence, a game mode in which player combatants can respawn and rejoin matches after being killed, provided that at least one member in their squad remains alive following a short cooldown period.
 Squad members can help reduce the cooldown period by completing contracts or killing other players.

 Modern Warfare II Season 3 reintroduced the game mode Plunder, in which teams have to search for stacks of Cash scattered around the map to accumulate $2 million.
 Once found or if time is almost up, the game goes into overtime, multiplying all Cash sums twice.
 The team who has gathered the most money when the clock runs out is declared the winner.
 Players respawn automatically in this game mode.
 In addition, for the first time, a Ranked competitive mode was introduced in Warzone, developed in partnership with Treyarch using the official World Series of Warzone ruleset.

-At launch, Unhinged was introduced.
-Unhinged was a limited-time game mode in Warzone (2022) where teams can request enemy players to join their squad.
-Once all the players have accepted, a new HUD will be shown on their screen, showing their new teammates and all the allies can be declared winner if they are the last team standing.
-Six players is the max that can be part of the squad.
-Unhinged was removed following the arrival of the Season 01 Reloaded patch.

-Warzone Bootcamp is a training mode featured in Warzone (2022) which was introduced during Modern Warfare III Season 3. this mode was created to help players familiarize themselves with the gameplay mechanics and controls of Warzone (2022).
-It takes place on the Urzikstan map.
-There are a total of 44 players in this game mode, 24 of them being bots.
+During the Black Ops 6 seasons, a new subset of "Casual" game modes was added to Warzone.
+Separate from the standard Battle Royale and Resurgence modes, Casual modes allow a mixture of real players and AI-controlled bots to play together in a match, serving as a starting point for new or returning players wanting an easier experience.
+The Black Ops 7 seasons introduced "Black Ops Royale", a new Battle Royale mode that takes inspiration from the Blackout mode of Call of Duty: Black Ops 4 (2018), incorporating elements of that mode into Warzone, such as scavenging attachment kits to upgrade weapons and using consumable perk items, rather than acquiring a fixed loadout.

-In addition to shared progression with Modern Warfare II, Modern Warfare III, and Black Ops 6, Warzone (2022) also features shared cross-platform progression and social aspects with Warzone Mobile, a new Warzone title made exclusively for mobile devices.
+In addition to shared progression with Modern Warfare II, Modern Warfare III, Black Ops 6, and Black Ops 7, Warzone also featured shared cross-platform progression and social aspects with Warzone Mobile, a new Warzone title made exclusively for mobile devices.